thehyve/delphyne/docs/transformations.rst

     :local:
     :backlinks: none

-General intro
+Introduction
 -------------
 The delphyne :class:`.Wrapper` offers different ways to execute transformation scripts.
-Basically, there are two options:
+Basically, there are three options:
  - Write a Python function, returning the results as ORM objects.
  - Write a SQL query, directly inserting into the target table.
+ - Write a query using the SQLAlchemy expression language.

 For both options the :class:`.Wrapper` has built-in methods that coordinate the execution.
 These methods, detailed below, use SQLAlchemy to handle database operations and log the execution statistics.